Uzbekistan, Republic of

-It is expected that legislation of consolidated group of taxpayers will be enforced as of 1 January 2022.
+The legislation of consolidated groups of taxpayers is enforced from 1 January 2022.

-The new Tax Code introduces elaborate transfer pricing provisions, including definition of related parties, controlled transactions, pricing methods, documentation and reporting requirements, pricing agreements, etc. There are five methods of transfer pricing, similar to those used in the international tranfer pricing practice (i.e. based on the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations) to analyse the arm’s-length nature of the controlled transactions.
+The Tax Code introduces elaborate transfer pricing provisions, including definition of related parties, controlled transactions, pricing methods, documentation and reporting requirements, pricing agreements, etc. There are five methods of transfer pricing, similar to those used in the international transfer pricing practise (i.e. based on the Organisation for Economic Co-operation and Development [OECD] Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations) to analyse the arm’s-length nature of the controlled transactions.

 Taxpayers qualified as ‘large taxpayers’ are eligible to apply to tax authorities for an ‘advance pricing agreement’ (APA).
 APAs may be valid for the period of up to three years and may be extended for an additional two years upon taxpayer’s request.

-It is expected that transfer pricing rules will be enforced as of 1 January 2022.
+Transfer pricing rules have been enforced as of 1 January 2022.

 - foreign legal entity or individual that is not considered as Uzbek tax resident with a direct/indirect ownership of 25% of shares in the charter capital of the taxpayer